Global IFRS Insurance Survey 2018 has been saved

 Global insurers are cautiously confident that they will meet the implementation date with 90 percent responding that they believe they will be compliant by January 1, 2021 (45 percent expressed a strong confidence level).
 Results varied by insurer type, with 60 percent of health insurers indicating they are very confident, while only 37 percent of life insurers responded with the same level of certainty.
 From a regional perspective, Europe is more confident than other regions.

 - Upgrading technology is necessary

 Eighty-seven percent of insurers believe their systems technology will require upgrades to capture the new data and perform the calculations required for compliance.
 Capturing data inputs was also cited as the largest technology challenge.

 - Significant implementation costs have been budgeted

-The majority of insurers have now set some expectations around budget, with results showing the expected spend to be significantly greater than expectations captured in 2013.
-35 percent of insurers expect to spend more than €50M to meet compliance, compared with only 7 percent five years ago.
+The majority of insurers have now set some expectations around the budget, with results showing the expected spend to be significantly greater than expectations captured in 2013.
+Thirty-five percent of insurers expect to spend more than €50M to meet compliance, compared with only 7 percent five years ago.

 About the survey

 Deloitte commissioned the EIU to conduct a global survey of 340 senior insurance executives and obtain the perspectives of a number of industry professionals in February and March 2018, to access insurers' views on the scale and complexity of the implementation challenge.

 The geographical coverage of respondents includes Canada, the United Kingdom, France, Italy, Germany, Japan, Switzerland, Spain, the Netherlands, China, South Korea, and the United States.
 The survey covers a wide range of insurance businesses, including life, non-life, composite, health, and reinsurance companies of varying size measured by the net written premium to ensure our insights are representative of the views of all insurance companies subject to IFRS regulations.